Industry Experience

-INDEX (Industry Experience) is an experiential education initiative that provides students campus-wide the opportunity to gain professional experience prior to graduation by connecting them with leading brands and clients to develop creative solutions to business challenges.
+INDEX (Industry Experience) is an experiential education program that provides students campus-wide the opportunity to gain professional experience prior to graduation by connecting them with leading brands and clients to develop creative solutions to business challenges.
+It’s designed to be a centralized point of entry connecting students with all the different industry experience opportunities on campus.

 INDEX allows students to build their portfolios, strengthen their resumes, and acquire confidence and familiarity with industry best practices.
 INDEX represents the College’s long-standing priority and purpose: to focus on students’ futures in the creative industries and to empower them to thrive as creative leaders.